Musicals101.com

 Rogers FolliesA brochure for The Will Rogers Follies – click to see a larger version of the image.

-The Will Rogers Follies (983 perfs)
+The Will Rogers Follies (983 performances)

 It took a heavy dose of Tommy Tune's showmanship to raise this uneven show to hit status.
-The massive opening number "Will-O-Mania," the bridal pageantry of the first act finale, and the delicious tambourine tomfoolery of "Favorite Son" were probably better danced than anything Ziegfeld ever presented, and the parade of chorus girls during "Presents for Mrs. Rogers" was an affectionate homage to the legendary Follies showgirl pageants of the past.
+The massive opening number "Will-O-Mania," the bridal pageantry of the first act finale, and the delicious tambourine tomfoolery of "Favorite Son" were probably better danced than anything Ziegfeld ever presented, and the parade of chorus girls during "Presents for Mrs. Rogers" was an affectionate homage to the Follies showgirl pageants of the past.
 Gregory Peck provided the disembodied voice of Ziegfeld; the cast CD preserves several of his lines.
-Ziegfeld would probably have found some satisfaction that he and his Follies were still considered drawing cards six decades after his death.
+Ziegfeld would probably have found great satisfaction that he and his Follies were still considered Broadway drawing cards six decades after his death.

-Back to Ziegfeld 101
+Return to: Ziegfeld 101